deckerjm/EUanalysis_tools/README.md

   - `consultation_corpuscreation.py`: Extracts text from consultation response PDFs for analysis.

 Each tool is tailored to interact with specific EU websites and extract structured data for further analysis.

+DISCLAIMER: much of these files were created with the help of GitHub Copilot.